 The Agreement should focus primarily on the legal aspects of the arrangement.
 When managing sensitive habitat areas, the Agreement also works in conjunction with the MAP, which focuses on the stewardship of the land.

-The following explanations pertain to the corresponding numbered and/or alphabetical items in the Agreement Template () and are meant to highlight items to be taken into consideration and to provide additional information to land managers to assist in the decision-making process when developing this agreement.
+The following explanations pertain to the corresponding numbered and/or alphabetical items in the Agreement Template (APPENDIX C. GRAZING AGREEMENT TEMPLATE) and are meant to highlight items to be taken into consideration and to provide additional information to land managers to assist in the decision-making process when developing this agreement.

-NOTE: Not all items in the Agreement Template require extensive explanation, so not all items will be represented below
+NOTE: Not all items in the Agreement Template require extensive explanation, so not all items will be represented below in the Guidance.
+All items to be included in the Agreement are shown in the Agreement Template (APPENDIX C. GRAZING AGREEMENT TEMPLATE).

 Identification of the Parties